Open enrollment for 2027 coverage is open Nov 1 through Jan 15, 2027.

 Health insurance in Florida for 2027

-Written by The under65healthplans.com Team · Reviewed by Licensed Insurance Producer (NPN 994557)
+Written by The under65healthplans.com Team · Reviewed by Insureit Agency LLC, Licensed Insurance Producer (NPN 994557)

 Reviewed